 The Critique of Everyday Life is another way in.
 The books of that series – three volumes from 1947 to 1982, and his last book Elements of Rhythmanalysis, which he saw as an informal fourth volume – are of their time, and are perhaps less radical and challenging today than they were then.
+The three volumes have been reissued in a single book by Verso.
 I think Everyday Life in the Modern World is the best single place to go for this aspect of his work – it’s been in English for a long time, and has been reissued in the last few years.

 If the relation between space and politics is of interest, the State, Space, World collection shows that after The Production of Space Lefebvre continued to think about these questions, but with a larger remit than the city.
 It gives a sample of the work in Lefebvre’s largely untranslated masterwork, De l’Etat (long out of print).
 In that register, The Survival of Capitalism (out of print) and The Explosion: Marxism and the French Upheaval (on May 1968) also show his political economic analysis in practice.
 They really should be read together – the French version of the former reprinted parts of the latter, which are excised from the English translation, but without them the book loses some of its bite.
 There is also Introduction to Modernity, a curious, interesting but uneven collection of pieces, recently reissued in Verso’s Radical Thinkers series.